-- a) Fire detection and alarm systems in road tunnels shall be designed based on 24-hour monitored operations where automatic fire detection is not required or provided.
-The fire detection systems shall be designed to employ two separate forms of detection, identify or locate a fire, and shall include a manual pull station system.
-No glass shall be used in manual fire alarm pull stations. - b) Tunnel ancillary facilities shall be designed with automatic fire detection systems. - c) All fire protection valves in or serving the tunnel shall be designed for supervision by the SCADA system and this monitoring shall be in addition to the standard requirements for UL listed fire alarm control panel type supervision and release.
-For hose valves, the design shall provide for monitoring of the valve station doors by the SCADA system. - d) All fire alarm control panels in or serving the tunnels shall be monitored by the SCADA system for alarms and system trouble and be supervised in accordance with NFPA 72.
+- c) All fire protection valves in or serving the tunnel shall be designed for supervision by the SCADA system and this monitoring shall be in addition to the standard requirements for UL listed fire alarm control panel type supervision and release.
+For hose valves, the design shall provide for monitoring of the valve station doors by the SCADA system. - All fire alarm control panels in or serving the tunnels shall be monitored by the SCADA system for alarms and system trouble and be supervised in accordance with NFPA 72.